itvgenomics/organpipe/README.md

 ## How to run OrganPipe

+>⚠️ **Warning about parallelization**:
+Snakemake uses the specified number of threads (CPUs) in local mode to check job availability.
+If the product of `-t` × `max_memory` exceeds your system's available RAM, it can cause the system to crash.
+Make sure your -t value and max_memory settings are compatible with your machine’s memory.

 1. **Configure the Pipeline**:
     - Before running the pipeline, you must edit the configuration file to provide information specific to your samples and variables.
 We provide this file in two formats: YAML and CSV at the `config` directory. **If you don't need to use a specific variable, leave the value blank rather than removing the key/column. (e. g. reference: '')**